 TAKE A PEEK AT THE HILL COUNTRY'S PIPE CREEK

-Small-town Texas is a culture all its own.
-It's more laid back; there's none of that big-city rush or pressure to do and see everything all at once.
-With that said, we're not saying there nothing to do in the little towns of the scenic Texas Hill Country.
-Most of them would surprise the average visitor, with the history and down-home hospitality that awaits them.
+Small-town Texas culture is forged by the diverse groups of people that have called it home.
+It's laid back, while populated by proud and hard-working people; there's no big-city rush or pressure to do and see everything all at once.
+We're not saying there’s nothing to do in the towns of the Texas Hill Country.
+It’s really the opposite; the slow-down-and-take-it-all-in attitude here allows a better appreciation for the finer things, which you might miss in the metropolitan bustle.
+As a result, the Hill Country often surprises the average visitor, with the history and down-home hospitality that greets them.

 Our case in point here is Pipe Creek, nestled in the Hill Country in eastern Bandera County.
 Its history is similar to many of the towns in the region.
 In the dawn of human history, the area was settled and farmed by indigenous Native Americans and Mexicans, who took advantage of water sources that would later be known as the Medina River and Pipe Creek.
 The latter got its name in an unusual, humorous, manner.
 The story is told that in 1852, a westward-bound pioneer lost his tobacco pipe in the creek’s waters.
 It’s amusing that his name has been lost to history, but his misfortune has been immortalized in the names of both a creek and a town nearby!